antgonzales/antgonzales.github.io/_posts/2014-04-20-create-a-responsive-form-for-static-websites.markdown

 ---
 layout: post
-title:  Create a Responsive Form for Static Websites | Anthony Gonzales
+title:  Create a Responsive Form for Static Websites
 description: Learn how to create an responsive form for static websites using Simple Forms, jQuery, AJAX
 date:   2014-04-20 21:25:29
 categories: